Procurement can play a key role in ensuring your organisation is as agile as possible.

 And this is where Procurement comes in, the function most closely tasked with identification, selection, and management of suppliers.
 However, Procurement is often tasked to buy cheaper rather than smarter, pointed at standardisation and price rather than broader considerations of speed, agility, and growth in line with business objectives.

-In this article, we look at how Procurement can drive innovation and agility and challenge conventional assumptions which are made about its role, namely just driving savings. .
+In this article, we look at how Procurement agility can drive innovation and challenge conventional assumptions which are made about its role, namely just driving savings. .

 Procurement for competitive advantage – speed